awsdocs/amazon-workdocs-user-guide/doc_source/workdocs_drive_help.md

 ## Enabling Offline Access and Syncing<a name="drive_offline"></a>

 Enable the ability to edit and sync favorite files and folders in Amazon WorkDocs Drive when your device is offline\.
-Changes that you make offline are synced to your **Favorites** on Amazon WorkDocs the next time your device is online\.
+Edit in Amazon WorkDocs Drive while your device is offline\.
+Your changes are synced to your **Favorites** on the Amazon WorkDocs site the next time your device is online\.

 **To enable offline access to files and folders**